d12frosted/elpa-mirror/gnu/denote-readme.txt

         accepts a directory-local value ([Maintain separate directories for notes]).

+  Function `denote-directory-text-only-files'
+        Return list of text files in variable `denote-directory'.
+        Filter `denote-directory-files' using `denote-file-is-note-p'.

   Function `denote-directory-subdirectories'
         Return list of subdirectories of the variable `denote-directory'.
 Note that the `denote-directory' accepts a